When is bespoke payroll software the right choice?

 With bespoke payroll software, you can eliminate any frustrating workarounds with a system that aligns with your business.
 It also means you can cut down your tech stack and keep everything in one system, eliminating the number of contracts you’re tied to.

 A potential shortfall of bespoke payroll software is that you’ll need to choose a trusted provider that will be able to continue supporting your changing needs.
-At Codapay, our HMRC-compliant cloud software is used to process over 60,000 payslips in the UK each month.
+At Codapay, our HMRC-approved software is continually evolving with automatic, free updates.

 Weighing up the costs